Home » Blog » Reviews »

 How to take it

 The usual dosage for arthritis and other conditions is 500 mg glucosamine sulphate three times a day, or 1500 mg daily.
-This amount has been shown to be safe for all individuals and effective for most.
+This amount has been shown to be safe for all individuals and worthwhile for most.

 Guidelines for use:

 Glucosamine is typically taken a long term and appears to be very safe.
-It may not bring relief as quickly as conventional pain relievers or anti-inflammatories do (it usually works in two to eight weeks), but its benefits are far greater and longer-lasting when it is used over a period of time.
+It may not bring relief as quickly as conventional pain relievers or anti-inflammatories do (it usually works in two to eight weeks), but its advantages are far greater and longer-lasting when it is used over a period of time.
 Take glucosamine with meals to minimise the chance of a digestive upset.

 In addition to glucosamine, some supplements contain a related cartilage component called chondroitin sulphate and sometimes other nutrients, such as niacin or S-adenosylmethionine (SAM).
-These are purported to have enhanced cartilage-building properties, but research-based evidence for such benefits is lacking.
+These are purported to have enhanced properties, but research-based evidence for such benefits is lacking.
 Other supplements that are sometimes taken along with glucosamine for the relief of arthritis include Boswellia, a tree extract from India; devil’s claw from Namibia; celery seed extract; and the topical pain reliever cayenne cream.
-No side effect has been found when glucosamine is used with other supplements or with a prescription or over-the-counter medications.
+No aftereffect has been found when glucosamine is used with other supplements or with a prescription or over-the-counter medications.

 In treating any inflammatory condition like arthritis, we never want to overlook the king of the natural anti-inflammatories, omega-3 fatty acids (fish oil).
 Fish oil works by reducing the number of inflammatory messenger molecules made by the body’s immune system.
 The Arthritis Foundation recommends eating at least two fish meals a week—particularly in fatty fish such as salmon, mackerel, and sardines.
 High-quality fish oil supplements are an excellent way to get the many health benefits of omega-3 fatty acids.
 Other ingredients you may see on the ingredients list in a glucosamine-chondroitin formula may include sea cucumber (Cummaria frondosa), grape seed extract, Boswellia, and turmeric supplement, all of which have varying degrees of anti-inflammatory action.